djhbas/real-estate-sales-analysis/README.md

 ## Overview

-This repository contains the analysis of real estate sales data from SM Development Corporation (SMDC), a leading real estate developer in the Philippines.
-The analysis utilizes a dataset containing 1,000 residential sales transactions across various SMDC projects.
+This repository contains the analysis of real estate sales data.
+The analysis utilizes a dataset containing 1,000 residential sales transactions across various projects.
 The analysis was performed using Excel for **data cleaning and preparation**, SQL for **data querying and aggregation**, Power BI for **data visualization**, and Google Colab (Python) for **data modeling and predictive analytics**.

 ## Dataset Description